Shloicker/Inkwell-Inc-Generic/docs/README.md

 # Inkwell-Inc-Generic
  This repository is reserved for the generic code of our text adventure development library.

- To ensure you have to correct file structure, simply download the 7z archive that contains all of the required files in the correct structure.
-Be aware that you need to be running Python 2.7.12 to run this game.
+ This library allows you to easily build a functioning text adventure and contains a demo game that can be played straight away.
+Be aware that you need to be running Python 2.7.12 to run this game (such as through a virtual environment).
 To install the library, navigate to the directory containing ```setup.py``` from your console and run the file by typing:

     python setup.py install